HYF-Class20/agile-development-group4-hyf-redesign/planning/backlog.md

 - [ ] As a user I want to see the footer section.
-- Which consists the address, email, phone numbers and the list social medias icons like facebook, instagram.... that I can follow and read more about the program.
+- Which consists the address, email, phone numbers and the list social medias icons like facebook, instagram.... so that I can follow and read more about the program.

 ## Should-Haves

 > these will complete the user experience, but are not necessary

+- [ ] As a user I want to see the information about the partners of hack your future.
+- [ ] As a user I want to see the responsive website.
-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see more information about the impact of hack your future.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves